open-ecosystem-federation/open-ecosystem-federation.github.io/README.md

 ### The Ecosystem Toolkit

-The [Ecosystem Toolkit](ecosystem-toolkit) is a work in progress - we are currently working on a Private Beta due to finish January/February 2021.
+The [Ecosystem Toolkit](ecosystem-toolkit) is a work in progress - we are currently working on a Private Beta due to finish March 2021.

 ### The Federation